History of Arda: Third Age

-The Third Age lasted for 3021 years, beginning with the first downfall of Sauron, when he was defeated by the Last Alliance of Elves and Men following the downfall of Númenor and ending with the War of the Ring and final defeat of Sauron, the events narrated in The Lord of the Rings.
+The Third Age lasted for 3021 years, beginning with the first overthrow of Sauron at the hands of the Last Alliance of Elves and Men following the downfall of Númenor, and ending with the War of the Ring and final defeat of Sauron, the events narrated in The Lord of the Rings.
 Virtually the entire history of the Third Age takes place in Middle-earth.
 The Third Age saw the rise in power of the realms of Arnor and Gondor, and their fall.
 Arnor was divided into three petty Kingdoms, which fell one by one in the wars with Sauron's vassal kingdom of Angmar, whilst Gondor fell victim to Kin-strife, plague, Wainriders, and Corsairs.
 In this time, the line of the Kings of Gondor ends, with the House of the Stewards ruling in their stead.
 Meanwhile, the heirs of Isildur from the fallen kingdom of Arnor wander Middle-earth, aided only by Elrond in Rivendell; but the line of rightful heirs remains unbroken throughout the age.

+Early in the Age, the Ring betrayed Isildur by slipping from his finger as he was escaping from an Orc ambush at the Gladden Fields, leading to Isildur being killed by an orc arrow and the Ring being lost in the Anduin River.

 This age was characterized by the waning of the Elves.
 In the beginning of the Third Age, many Elves left for Valinor because they were disturbed by the recent war.
 However, Elven kingdoms still survived in Lindon, Lothlórien, and Mirkwood.
 Rivendell also became a prominent haven for the Elves and other races.
 Throughout the Age, they chose not to mingle much in the matters of other lands, and only came to the aid of other races in time of war.
 The Elves devoted themselves to artistic pleasures, and tended to the lands which they occupied.
 The gradual decline of Elven populations occurred throughout the Age as the rise of Sauron came to dominate Middle-earth.
 By the end of the Third Age, only fragments of the once-grand Elven civilization survived in Middle-earth.